unicef/magicbox/docs/admin/github-workflow.rst

    nodesecurity:
      enabled: true

-  In the code above, in addition to setting the newest ESLint release possible (channel 4, see more here: https://docs.codeclimate.com/docs/eslint), we specify the file extensions that we want ESLint to analyze.
+  This code, in addition to accessing the newest ESLint release possible (channel 4, see more here: https://docs.codeclimate.com/docs/eslint), specifies the file extensions that we want ESLint to analyze.

  3. We are not done yet since we also want **test coverage reporting**.
+ As said in point number 7 `here <https://docs.codeclimate.com/docs/github-pull-requests#section-show-me-how>`_, test coverage statuses are enabled by default when you enable Pull Request integration.
+ However, the docs article also says you need to configure test coverage for the statuses to populate.
- Go to your repo on Code Climate and navigate to *Repo Settings* > *Test coverage*.
+ Hence, go to your repository on Code Climate and navigate to *Repo Settings* > *Test coverage*.
- There you will find the reo's Test Reporter ID.
+ There you will find the repository's Test Reporter ID.
  Copy that token to clipboard.
- Then go to your repo's home page on GitHub.
+ Then go to your repository's main page on GitHub.
  Replace the content of ``.travis-ci.yml`` with the following:

  .. code-block:: javascript

-  CC_REPORTER_ID: <your-token-here>

   env:
     global: